Upcoming Training Events

 24th - 26th November 2025

-The aim of this full day workshop is to equip clinical research staff with an understanding of the key elements involved in conducting a clinical trial of an investigational medicinal product (CTIMP).
+The aim of this workshop is to equip clinical research staff with an understanding of the key elements involved in conducting an early phase clinical trial of an investigational medicinal product (CTIMP).
+The workshop will consist of a mixture of presentations, case studies and practical exercises.
+It is relevant to those who those who would like to improve their understanding of early phase clinical trials.

 Principal Investigator Roles and Responsibilities